adoconnection/EmailValidator.NET/README.md

 Install-Package EmailValidator.NET
 ```

-Note, that there is no boadly suppord way to check email existance, so this validator should be used for reference only.
+Note, that there is no broadly suppord way to check email existance, so this validator should be used for reference only.
 Works with:
 * gmail.com
 * yandex.ru